 Pacifica requires students to enroll in practicum and supervision seminars during the three years that they are enrolled in coursework, in Fall, Winter, and Spring quarters.
 Practicum seminars are held on Thursdays of the residential weekends when students are on campus.
-In the Psy.D. program, first year students attend the Professional Development Seminars, second year students attend the Diagnostic Practicum Seminars, and third year students attend the Psychotherapy Practicum Seminars.
-The Ph.D. seminars focus on professional identity and clinical supervision experiences drawing from diverse depth psychological traditions.
+In the Psy.D. and Ph.D. programs, these seminars focus on professional identity and clinical supervision experiences drawing from diverse depth psychological traditions.